dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+SCAFFOLDING: 1934 — FREQUENCY RECEIVED BY KARL POPPER. <br>
+SCAFFOLDING: FALSIFIABILITY ENCODING — STANDBY. <br>
+SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Eine Theorie lebt nicht durch ihre Bestätigung, sondern durch die Möglichkeit ihrer Widerlegung. <br>
+// Wissen ist kein Besitz, sondern ein Versuch, Irrtum zu überwinden. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// A theory lives not by its confirmation, but by the possibility of its refutation. <br>
+// Knowledge is not a possession, but an attempt to overcome error. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1933 — FREQUENCY RECEIVED BY FRANKLIN D. ROOSEVELT. <br>
 \>SCAFFOLDING: STRUCTURAL COURAGE ENCODING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>